Matthew GibbonsLead Data & Tech Writer

 - Decline: CDs started to decline in 2003, with the introduction of new technology, like the Ipod, that made listening to music cheaper and easier.

-Why is the product life cycle important to understand?
+Why is the product life cycle important?

 So, why is it so important to understand the life cycle of products?